HappySven06/Web-fighting-game/README.md

 # Web-fighting-game

 Small fighting game made as a learning project.
-To play open the index.html file in the FrontEnd folder.
+To play download the files and open the index.html file in the FrontEnd folder.